mdda/berkeley-entity-server/README.md

 ```

 Unless you need to alter the source code itself, all that this project
-requires is the pre-compiled jar file:
+requires is the pre-compiled (15.2Mb) jar file contained in the
+root of the 'berkeley-entity' repo :

 ```
 ls -l berkeley-entity/*.jar